This is a sponsored conversation written by me on behalf of Meijer. The opinions and text are all mine.

 - Mix in mustard, Worcestershire sauce, seasonings, and return vegetables to the pot.

-- Simmer for 5 minutes and serve topped with bacon or chives, as desired.
+- Bring the pot to a simmer for 5 minutes and serve the hot soup topped with bacon or chives, as desired.

 Notes